Waste Disposal Permits

 Do I need a permit?

-If your business is a waste generator or waste transporter of Asbestos products, Contaminated Waste products or Clean Fill, then a Waste Disposal Permit will be required for the disposal of these products at Forest Road Landfill (FRL).
-Permits are only required for commercial entities, residents do not require Waste Disposal Permits.
+If your business is a waste generator or waste transporter of asbestos products, or soil waste products then a Waste Disposal Permit will be required for the disposal of these products at Forest Road Waste Management Facility.
+Permits are only required for commercial entities; residents do not require Waste Disposal Permits.

 The information you are asking for is all contained on the EPA proof of delivery docket including the waste facility docket number and accurate weight of the product delivered, why then should we have to do another form with estimated amounts when we could submit the EPA form to TRC with accurate information?

 The Waste Disposal Permit system is designed specifically for facility operational purposes, not to track or regulate waste streams on behalf of regulators.
-The process for handling and disposing of ACM material and Contaminated Waste on site is different to compacting general solid waste.
-Different equipment, different cover material depths and the product are GPS tracked within the landfill cell fill sequence.
+The process for handling and disposing of asbestos material and soil waste products on site is different to disposing of general solid waste.
+There are special safety requirements, different equipment, different cover material depths and recording of the specific location of the product in the landfill required.

 Application Requirements